Caninsulin Cartridges

 Product Form, Strength, and Device Fit

-Ordering detailWhat to check
+Ordering detailWhat to match

-PresentationCartridge format for VetPen use
+FormCartridge format for VetPen use

-Volume2.7 mL when listed for this presentation
+Volume2.7 mL when shown for this cartridge presentation

 ConcentrationU-40, or 40 IU per mL, when shown on the label